-Crawfords in the Scottish Diaspora
+Crawfords of the Scottish Diaspora

 If you have anything to contribute to this summary description, please send the information to Joanne or Peter for consideration for inclusion.
 Please send a photo or two of immigrants from your family.
 Understanding that the situations your Crawford ancestor immigrants have gone through may be a sensitive subject for you, we feel it is very important that those of you from the places of settlement provide the information you would like to see posted here about your own country.
 If you have inspiration to write more fully we will be providing links for extended essays on the Crawford experience of the diaspora.
 We welcome your contribution.